harsha-s/TheGoProgrammingLanguage/README.md

 # Chapter 5 : Functions

+## recursion

+Go implementations use variable-size stacks that start small and grow as needed up to a limit on the order ofagigabyte.
+This lets us use recursion safely and without worrying about overflow

 ## defer
   Any number of call may be deferred; they are executed in the reverse of the order in which they were deferred.